A few weeks ago I was having dinner with my girlfriend. Accidentally she showed me a treasure trove of hidden potential.

 In the past, I never flaunted my geeky hobbies.
 Hiding my Magic cards and not exactly bragging about my 100 episode Naruto binges.

 When friends or family would find out.
 They only pointed out how stupid I was.
 Leaving me with shame and resentment.
 It is not a place you like to be.
-Over time, I slowly yet steadily started to care less.
-Less fucks given to what other people thought about it.
+But over time I started to care less.
+Eventually giving no more fucks to what other people thought about it.

 Slowly becoming more stoic.
 The tipping point was when I read this: